ofauchon/oflmetrics/README.md

 # Introduction

-This project provides code for running a simple network of sensors, based on MC1322x hardware (802.15.4 protocol) I love simple things, so it's very low level ( Have a look at Contiki if you want an embedded OS )
+This project provides code for running a simple network of sensors, based on MC1322x hardware (802.15.4 protocol) It's very low level: just a simple C code main() function and timers...
+Keep It Simple, Stupid !

 It's open-source licensed, so please contribute !